 On August 20, 1962, the Tangerine Bowl opened its doors to the bowlers of Quincy and the surrounding area.
-It was the premier bowling center in the tri-states.
 Built and owned by Melvin and Roger Richmiller, it was a showcase of modern bowling lanes, machines and seating.
 Also included, was a restaurant and bar that served steaks, pork chops and chicken dinners.

 A large pool room with five 8-foot tables and a 10-foot snooker table was a main part of the building.
 It quickly became the place you went to work on your pool-shooting ability.
 The Tangerine also offered a nursery for the younger children of the women bowlers who bowled during the mornings and afternoons.